cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 [^3]: There is, of course, a large part of the academic job that I still love.

 [^4]: You know if you're applying to a big company if you have to talk to a recruiter first.
 If you don't have to talk to a recruiter, you're probably applying to a small company.

+[^5]: Developing the necessary skills for being able to conduct independent research is the ultimate goal of a PhD, in the first place.